Higher order Schrodinger and Hartree-Fock equations: Higher-order Hartree--Fock equations

 In passing, we have used the following interpolation estimates, for $0\le s\le J$:

 If $(-1)^{J+1}$ and $\kappa$ have different signs, we recall from \cite{LiYa87} the estimate

 where we have used the conservation of the $L^2$-norm and Sobolev embedding, successively.
 Therefore, the leading order in the ``kinetic'' part always dominates the potential part ($J>3/8$), and \eqref{aprioriHJ} is always true.
-Finally, the conservation of $\mathcal E$ can be rigoroulsy established by following classical arguments (see e.g. \cite{CazCourant}). \end{proof}
+Finally, the conservation of~${\mathcal E}_{\rm HF}$ can be rigorously established by the following classical arguments (see, e.g., \cite{CazCourant}). \end{proof}